COSMIC ANCESTRY | Quick Guide | What'sNEW - Later - Earlier - Index | Scrapbook

 The research team in Beijing wanted to know what enabled those lncRNAs to be exported to the cytoplasm, because that looks like the crucial step for allowing a transcript to become translated into a protein.
 Comparing gene expression rates in humans, macaques and marmosets they said, We identified distinctive U1 elements and RNA splice-related sequences accounting for RNA nuclear export.
 They note that the sequences are selectively constrained.

 They continue: It is also difficult to understand the process by which a de novo gene acquires its biological function.
 Under darwinian philosophy, you bet it is.
 But may we please deconstruct this issue?
 We know that the de novo gene has a function, but that it acquired it is not observed.
-It's a darwinian assumption that often leads nowhere.
+It's a darwinian assumption that usually leads to a dead end.

 The opening sentence of the research paper states Human de novo genes can originate from neutral long non-coding RNA (lncRNA) loci and are evolutionarily significant in general, yet how and why this all-or-nothing transition to functionality happens remains unclear.
 The word originate carries the same crippling darwinian baggage, but how the transition happens is a well-posed, timely question.
 The Chinese team has made good progress on that puzzle."De novo genes with an lncRNA origin encode unique human brain developmental functionality," by Ni A. An, Jie Zhang, Fan Mo, Xuke Luan et al., doi:10.1038/s41559-022-01925-6, Nature Ecology and Evolution, 02 Jan 2023.